ScooloV/bbpedia/docs/death_zone/new_weather_tables.md

 have piled up at regular intervals across the pitch.
 It looks terrible, but they're soft to land on!
 When a player Falls Over or is Knocked
-Down, the coach of the opposing team must apply a -1 modifierr when making an Armour roll against them.
+Down, the coach of the opposing team must apply a -1 modifier when making an Armour roll against them.

 3 *Autumnal Chill:* Winter is fast approaching and

 players are reluctant to leave the comfortable warmth of the dugout.
-During the End of Drive sequence, apply a -1 modifierr when rolling to see
+During the End of Drive sequence, apply a -1 modifier when rolling to see

 if a player recovers from being KO'd.